MFA Easter break, 6-17 April 2021

 (i) Conceptual Theme

-The conceptual theme for the series The Space Between Us explores how culture binds us together.
+The conceptual theme for the series The Space That Binds Us explores how culture binds us together.

 The nature of stitching involves weaving one thread over another and is symbolic of the binding together of people.
 Stitching is a shared craft between people (especially women) all around the world and within their homes.
 This lends an authenticity to the project, as culture also is learnt within the home.
 Materials used will be viscose thread and transparent tissue paper or washi paper (yet to decide).
 The process will extend the earlier grid stitching I did in the first half of the semester.